MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot-content.md

 ### Security

-This scenario uses Azure Active Directory (Azure AD) B2C, a business-to-consumer identity management service, to authenticate users.
+This scenario uses Azure AD B2C, a business-to-consumer identity management service, to authenticate users.
 With Azure AD B2C, your chatbot doesn't store any sensitive customer account information or credentials.
 For more information, see the [Azure AD B2C overview][aadb2c-docs].

 Information stored in Azure SQL Database is encrypted at rest with transparent data encryption (TDE).
 SQL Database also offers Always Encrypted which encrypts data during querying and processing.
 For more information on SQL Database security, see [Azure SQL Database security and compliance][sqlsecurity-docs].